Gas Sensing

 The Multi-Chamber E-nose (MCE-nose)

-MOX gas transducers are one of the preferable technologies to build electronic noses because of their high sensitivity and low price.
-They present, however, several drawbacks as is their long recovery times (tens of seconds), which limits their suitability to applications where the e-nose is exposed to rapid changes of the gas concentration.
-To overcome to a certain extent this important disadvantage, this approach proposes exploiting a double first-order model of the MOX-based transducer from which a steady-state output is anticipated in real time given measurements of the transient state signal.
+MOX gas transducers are one of the preferable technologies for building electronic noses because of their high sensitivity and low price.
+They present, however, several drawbacks as their long recovery times (tens of seconds), which limits their suitability to applications where the e-nose is exposed to rapid changes in the gas concentration.
+To overcome to a certain extent this important disadvantage, this approach proposes exploiting a double first-order model of the MOX-based transducer from which a steady-state output is anticipated in real-time given measurements of the transient state signal.

 The applicability of the proposed approach is validated with several experiments in real, uncontrolled scenarios with a mobile robot bearing an e-nose.
 Furthermore, it is proved that this approach enables a considerable increase in the speed at which a mobile base carrying the MOX-based e-nose can inspect the environment, which directly implies an important reduction in the execution times of the olfaction task.
 For further details on the equations governing the model and results, please refer to the Publications section below.